-But because you’ve been planning and arranging (and let’s be honest, rearranging) everything for so long, you’re no longer excited about the event.
+But because you’ve been planning and arranging and rearranging everything for so long, you’re no longer excited about the event.
 Even worse, your negative mood can rub off on excited attendees!

 Luckily, this situation is entirely avoidable.

 In order to show this excitement through a virtual event, consider livestreaming your and your volunteers’ point of view and providing commentary on your participants’ progress.
+Share your fundraising thermometer on your website, livestream, and social media throughout the event.
 You can even put together a fun Spotify playlist that everyone listens to together!